whisk/id3fixer/README.md

 # id3fixer

 `id3fixer` is a command-line utility designed to correct the encoding issues found in CP1251 (also known as windows-1251 or Cyrillic) MP3 tags.
+Currently only ID3v2.3 and ID3v2.4 are supported.

 ## Synopsis
 ```